Perrottet wrong on fastest-growing economy claim

 Historical GSP figures show the last time NSW had the fastest growing economy was in 2015-16, when the state recorded 3.5 per cent growth rate under the premiership of Mike Baird.

-Therefore, Mr Perrottet's claims that NSW has the fastest-growing economy cannot be justified by either GSP, GSP forecasts or SFD data.
+Mr Perrottet's claims that NSW had the fastest-growing economy cannot, therefore, be justified by either GSP or state final demand data.

 "Just because the 'size' of the economy is increasing does not mean the residents are better off," Dr Hawkins said.